MysticBlaze085/react-dyn-form-builder/packages/ng-ui/README.md

 -   [ ] Write documentation on how to use components
 -   [ ] Test install in a standalone application
 -   [ ] Write spec tests and storybook interactive testing
+-   [ ] Use directives to run sorting, selecting, filter and building the table
+-   [ ] Write up different stories for each process I am working on